golderperson/golderperson/README.md

 ### Hi there 👋
-Network & Kernel Dev Learner
+💻Network & Kernel Dev Learner:
-🔧Building low-level tools and experimenting with systems
+🔧Building low-level tools and experimenting with systems:
-✍️Sharing my development & learning journey
+✍️Sharing my development & learning journey:
 <!--
 **golderperson/golderperson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.